Chapter 14

 The 2°C target

-Here's another scientific critique of 2°C — it argues that, whatever target you pick, your near term actions are pretty similar, so we should stop arguing about 1.5°C vs. 2°C vs. 2.5°C.
+Here's another scientific critique of targets — it argues that, whatever target you pick, your near term actions are pretty similar, so we should stop arguing about 1.5°C vs. 2°C vs. 2.5°C.

 The British Government has a pretty cool climate calculator that you can use to figure out how hard it is to keep warming below 2°C. See also the C-LEARN web-based program for calculating the climate impacts of various policies.